 Ref.
 Question Policy Principles G2 Are the escape routes kept clear of items combustible materials or waste and free of any trip hazards?
-Answer r Finding/Observation No It is understood that In low rise premises belonging to Berneslai Homes, cleaning of the common areas is the responsibility of the residents.
-There were items in contravention of the Berneslai Homes policy observed at the time of the premises survey.
+Answer Finding/Observation Yes It is understood that In low rise premises belonging to Berneslai Homes, cleaning of the common areas is the responsibility of the residents.
+General housekeeping standards within the internal common areas was considered reasonable and no items in contravention of the Berneslai Homes policy were observed at the time of the premises survey.